sheila-anne/sheila-anne/src/pages/autumn-alchemy.md

 ![](/img/alpine-photo.jpeg)

-Daydreaming while taking in the breathtaking mountain views
+Get ready to daydream while taking in the breathtaking mountain views

 ![](/img/living-room-fire.jpeg)

-Imagine soulful chats by the fireplace
+We'll enjoy soulful chats by the fireplace

 ![](/img/hot-tub.jpeg)

-Hot tub after a group nature walk or stargazing at night
+Take time in the hot tub after a group nature walk or stargazing at night

 ![](/img/king-suite-1.webp)
 King suite - $2300